Together in Christ: 'The Sacred Kiss' — 2 Corinthians 13:12

 Today's Prayer

-Father, please forgive and change our modern churches for becoming a gathering of strangers in many of our worship services.
+Father, please forgive our modern churches for becoming a gathering of strangers in many of our worship services, and change us so we experience true fellowship.
 Draw us closer to each other to be more deeply committed to authentic fellowship.
-We want the holy kiss, the kiss of love between brothers and sisters in Christ, to mean something special and authentically display our family-styled love for each other.
+We want not only to experience that fellowship but also to show it through sharing the sacred kiss, a warm handshake, or a hug - something that authentically displays our family-styled love between brothers and sisters in Christ and that means something special.
 In Jesus' name, I pray.
 Amen.

 Related Scripture Readings